Internal Capsular Stroke

-The internal capsule is a unique location where a large number of motor and sensory fibers travel to and from the cortex.
+The internal capsule, a white matter structure, is a unique location where a large number of motor and sensory fibers travel to and from the cortex.
 Damage of any kind in this location will cause some relatively unique findings that can allow you to localize the lesions to the internal capule by exam alone.

 The internal capsule is one of the subcortical structures of the brain.